juancesarvillalba/skyscanner_hackerrankquestions/README.md

-# skyscanner_hackerrankquestions
+# Skyscanner HackerRank Questions
 skyscanner_hackerrank quesitons
-Question 1 : Find the Most Popular Destination:
+# Question 1 : Find the Most Popular Destination:

 Your task is to find the most popular holiday destination from a list of destinations searched for by users.
 You are given as standard input the integer size of the list, followed by the names of the destinations themselves.
 The input has the following format: